Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

-Focusing on the case with readout error only in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(a) and \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(b), we see that correcting our results according to Eq.~\eqref{eq:expvalue} clearly reduces the mean and the standard deviation of the absolute error in both cases.
-Without correction, the mean (standard deviation) of the absolute error converges to a value around $8 \times 10^{-1}$ ($9\times 10^{-1}$), and increasing $\nshots$ beyond 1024 does not significantly improve the results.
-In particular, this stagnation already happens for values of $\nshots$ below the maximum one possible on real hardware, hence showing that the readout error severely limits the precision that can be achieved.
+Now, let us comment on our results after applying the mitigation procedure.
+Focusing on the case with readout error only in Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(a) and \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(d), we see that correcting our results according to Eq.~\eqref{eq:expvalue} clearly reduces the mean and the standard deviation of the absolute error in both cases.
+Without correction, the mean (standard deviation) of the absolute error converges to a value around 0.03 (0.02), and increasing $\nshots$ beyond 1024 does not significantly improve the results.
+In particular, this stagnation already happens for values of $\nshots$ below the maximum one possible on real hardware, hence showing that the readout error severely limits the accuracy that can be achieved.
 On the contrary, the corrected results show a significant improvement and a power-law decay of these quantities with $\nshots$.
 In particular, in the ideal, completely noise-free case, performing a projective measurement on $\ket{\psi}$ is nothing but sampling from a probability distribution, thus one would expect the mean error to decay as $\propto \nshots^{-1/2}$.
-To check for that behavior, we can fit the same functional form as in Sec.~\ref{sec:multi_Z_section} to our data, the resulting exponents are shown in Tab.~\ref{tab:ibmq_burlington_london_single_qubit_vs_shots_simulator}.
+To check for that behavior, we can fit the same functional form as in Sec.~\ref{sec:multi_Z_section} to our data; the resulting exponents are shown in Tab.~\ref{tab:ibmq_burlington_london_single_qubit_vs_shots_simulator}.
 Indeed, we recover $\alpha = 1/2$, thus demonstrating that our correction procedure essentially allows us to recover the noise-free case.